pdimens/pdimens.github.io/content/posts/structuretutorial.md

 ## Parameter files

-You can run Structure and manually specify every parameter as arguments to the comman line call, but absolutely don't do that.
+You can run Structure and manually specify every parameter as arguments to the command line call, but absolutely don't do that.
 Instead, use `mainparams` and `extraparams` files.

 ### mainparams